KaylaYuChen/python-100-days-/README.md

 *******************************************************************************
 Welcome to Treasure Island.
 Your mission is to find the treasure.

 You're at a cross road.
 Where do you want to go?
-Type "Left" or "Right": left You've come to a lake.
+Type "Left" or "Right": left

+You've come to a lake.
 There is an island in the middle of the lake.
 Type "wait" to wait for a boat.
-Type "swim" to swim over: wait You've arrived at the island unharmed.
+Type "swim" to swim over: wait

+You've arrived at the island unharmed.
 There is a house with 3 doors.
 One red, one yellow, and one blue.

-Which color do you choose? yellow You found the treasure of gold!
-Dig in and You WIN!
+Which color do you choose? red

+🔥 You just opened the door to the dungeon of dragons.
+The dragons are hungry... 🐉 Game Over.

 ```

 ### ✅ Day 2: Tip Calculator 💵